-For CGT assets acquired before 11.45am (by legal time in the ACT) on 21 September 1999, the indexation of the cost base of an asset is frozen at 30 September 1999.
+For CGT assets acquired before 11.45am AEST on 21 September 1999, the indexation of the cost base of an asset is frozen at 30 September 1999.
 Individuals, trusts and superannuation entities can choose to use either the cost base indexed, frozen at 30 September 1999, or the CGT discount.